-- Unless specifically noted in the individual scholarship description, recipients must be matriculated in a degree program, registered full time (12 s.h.); or negotiate a valid consortium agreement, serve on a full-time internship or enroll full time in a study abroad program.
+- Unless specifically noted in the individual scholarship description, recipients must be matriculated in a degree program and registered full time (12 credits); or negotiate a valid consortium agreement; or serve in a full-time internship; or be enrolled full time in a study abroad program.

 - Recipients must agree to release identity and descriptive information for use in college publications and news releases.

-- Many scholarship awards are based on financial need, which is defined by FAFSA data for the appropriate year; priority consideration for new awards is for FAFSA filing dates prior to March 1.
+- Many scholarship awards are based on financial need, which is defined by FAFSA data for the appropriate year.
+Priority consideration for new awards is for FAFSA filing dates prior to March 1.
 Many scholarships, even those not based on need, are selected from FAFSA applicants with priority to applicants with FAFSA filing dates prior to March 1 of the award year.

 - All awards are subject to available funding levels, which may change during an award year.